quantenschaum/nmea_ship_sim/README.md

 It also accepts RMB/APB sentences on the same TCP connection and will steer the supplied bearing.

-It also send AIS data to simulate other ship that appear as AIS targets on the plotter.
+It also sends AIS data to simulate other ship that appear as AIS targets on the plotter.

 AvNav with simulated data

 ![avnav example](avnav.png)

+## AvNav Plugin

+The simulator can also be used in AvNav as plugin.
+Just copy the contents of this repo into `/home/(user)/avnav/plugins/nmea_ship_sim` (adjust accordingly).
+The config file `ship_sim.json` can be edited via the web ui in the user files section.